 The only way to be sure if you have or haven’t got HIV is to go for an HIV test.
 That’s because it’s possible to have HIV without knowing — even for years.
 You can get a rapid HIV test at some walk-in centres, otherwise you can get comprehensive testing for HIV and other sexually transmitted infections (STIs) by a doctor or at a sexual health centre.
-You can find details of where to test at the Drama Downunder.
+You can find testing services nearby and across Australia using Emen8’s interactive map.

 Not everyone who gets HIV will experience symptoms.
 For some people, symptoms can be easily mistaken for a bad cold or flu.
 You can discover more in Could it be HIV?
 Recognising the signs and symptoms of HIV seroconversion illness.